NFL star Richard Sherman arrested in domestic violence case, police say

 "Officers arrived and located Sherman outside the home," Redmond police said.
 "The suspect fought with officers while being taken into custody, resulting in a Redmond K9 team being deployed to assist in gaining control."

+Lowe said officers initially spoke with Sherman and "even joked with him" but that the football star tried to walk away and resisted when told he was under arrest and then got into an altercation with officers.

-Washington State Patrol troopers were also at the home investigating a hit and run, according to the statement.
-A man was "suspected of leaving his severely damaged vehicle and fleeing on foot" after hitting a cement barrier to a State Route 520 off-ramp before arriving at the home, police said.
+Washington State Patrol troopers were also at the home investigating a hit and run, according to police.
+A man was "suspected of leaving his severely damaged vehicle and fleeing on foot" after hitting a cement barrier at a work zone on State Route 520, police said.

-The State Police said troopers went to the home of the in-laws after the damaged SUV was traced to Sherman and after learning that Redmond officers had been called to the residence.
+The State Police said troopers went to the home of the in-laws after the heavily damaged SUV -- one of its wheels nearly detached -- was traced to Sherman and after learning that Redmond officers had been called to the residence for an unrelated incident involving the football player.

+Washington State Patrol Capt.
+Ron Mead told reporters that troopers were called to a highway construction site on State Route 520 about 1:26 a.m.
+A highway workers called 911 to report a possibly impaired driver barreling into the work zone and fleeing, he said.

 "Despite what is listed as a "charge" on the jail roster, Mr. Sherman has not been criminally charged," said the statement from the prosecuting attorney's office.